Code-Mergers/Web-To-Andriod-App/README.md

 ## PROBLEMS REMAINING ->
 ### 1) WHEN OFFLINE SUDDENLY, RELOAD BUTTON(IN THE ACTION BAR OF MAIN ACTIVITY) NOT ROUTED TO OFFLINE ACTIVITY SO APP WILL HANG IF THIS BUTTON IS CLICKED HERE IN OFFLINE STATE
-### 2) Family label in offline_activity action bar(removed now) was probably due to family label in the android manifest.
+### <-Family label in offline_activity action bar(removed now) was probably due to family label in the android manifest.